NEJLT/nejlt-website/content/authorinfo/notes.md

 Reviewing takes seven or more weeks, and there are progress updates along the way.
 We offer full-blind reviewing; nobody associated with acceptance decisions will see an author name.

-Journal extensions of prior work are not welcomed.
+Journal extensions of prior work are **not** welcomed.
 NEJLT submissions should be completely original work.
 We try to respect our reviewers' time by asking them to examine and give feedback on work that has not been published before; in return, we hope to provide positive and useful reviews.

+Submissions must **not** be under review anywhere else for the first three months of review, at the submission’s managing editor’s discretion.

+NEJLT imposes no embargo on rejected papers.

+The paper type indicated at submission will not be included in the final publication.
+The paper types are there to encourage good reviewing and a broad range of submissions, rather than to pigeonhole research.

 The turnaround from first submission to first decision is at least seven weeks.